kebasyaty/scruby-plugin/README.md

 # scruby-plugin

-Library for creating Scruby plugins.
+Library for creating plugins for <a href="https://pypi.org/project/scruby/" alt="Scruby">Scruby</a>.

 <br>
 <br>